 For every heartbeat, blood pressure varies between systolic and diastolic pressures.
 Systolic pressure is the peak pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.

 Blood pressure readings are measured in millimeters of mercury (mmHg), and it is noted as two numbers, example 110 over 70 (i.e. 110/70).
 The top number (110 mmHg) is the systolic blood pressure reading.
 It represents the maximum pressure generated when the heart contracts (beats).

 Heart pump’s blood into the blood vessels, enough systolic BP requires pushing blood to all parts of your body.
 Systolic pressure generates a blood flow to all branches to provide oxygen and nutrients for every body cell.

 Aging increases the importance of systolic blood pressure.
 It rises with age because of the hardening of the arteries this is a natural process.

 High and low systolic blood pressure

-If the systolic number is high, your blood vessels are becoming harder (start losing elasticity) and scars.
-This may cause blood vessel blockage or rupture; this leads to organ damage or even failure.
-If the number is over 140 mmHg is considering as high called hypertension.
+If the systolic number is high, your blood vessels are becoming harder (start losing elasticity) and develop scars.
+It may cause blood vessel blockage or rupture leads to organ damage or even failure.
+If the number is over 140 mmHg, it is considering as high called hypertension.
 If only the systolic blood pressure is more than 140 mmHg, but the diastolic maintains normal at less than 80 mmHg known as isolated systolic hypertension.